microsoft/onnxruntime/docs/performance/tune-performance.md

 **Why is my model running slower on GPU than CPU?**

-Depending on the execution provider you are using, all the operators may not have full support for in your model.
-Fallback to CPU operators can cause hits in performance speed.
+Depending on the execution provider you are using, all the operators may not have full support for your model.
+Fallback to CPU operators can cause hits in the performance speed.

-Even though an a operator is implemented by the CUDA execution provider, it may not necessarily assign/place the operator to the CUDA EP due to performance reasons.
+Even though an operator is implemented by the CUDA execution provider, it may not necessarily assign/place the operator to the CUDA EP due to performance reasons.
 To see the placement decided by ORT, you can turn on verbose logging and look at the console output.

 **Why is my converted Tensorflow model slow?**

 Number-Channel-Height-Width (NCHW) and Number-Height-Width-Channel (NHWC) are two different memory layout for 4-D tensors.

-Most TensorFlow operations used by a CNN support both NHWC and NCHW data format.
-The Tensorflow team suggests that on a GPU NCHW is faster but on a CPU NHWC is sometimes faster in Tensorflow.
+Most TensorFlow operations used by a CNN support both the NCHW and the NHWC data format.
+Tensorflow team suggests that on a GPU - NCHW is faster but on a CPU - NHWC is faster.
 However, ONNX only supports NCHW.

-As a result, if the original model is in NHWC format, when the model is converted, extra transposes may be added.
-The [tensorflow-onnx](https://github.com/onnx/tensorflow-onnx) converter does remove many of these transposes, but if this doesn't help sufficiently, consider retraining the model using NCHW.
+If the original model is in NHWC format, extra transposes may be added when the model is converted.
+The [tensorflow-onnx](https://github.com/onnx/tensorflow-onnx) converter does remove many of these transposes, but if this doesn't help, consider retraining the model using NCHW.

 **How do I mitigate high latency variance**